-UA is Under Armour Inc's Class C shares which do not have voting rights while UAA Under Armour Inc Class A does have voting rights.
+UA stock is Under Armour Inc's Class C shares which do not have voting rights while UAA stock is Under Armours' Inc Class A does have voting rights.
 Generally speaking, voting shares such as UAA will have a higher stock price than a nonvoting share.
 You are paying the premium to have voting rights.

 Under Armour provides Military Discounts: